Meru Raya Terminal: History

 Originally, the major terminal in Ipoh was located in Medan Gopeng.
 However, to modernize the transportation system of the city, the state government decided to build a new terminal in Meru Raya near Jelapang.
 The terminal was built with the cost of RM140 million.

 While it has started initial operation in 2012, bus operators were reluctant to move to the new terminal.
 After talks with the state government, all remaining operators in Medan Gopeng moved to the new terminal from April 9, 2013.

 In 2019, the terminal was renamed Terminal Meru Raya under the suggestion of the then-Menteri Besar of Perak, Ahmad Faizal Azumu, citing that the old name was inaccurate to the place it belongs to.

 Facilities

-The terminal provides modern facilities such as air-conditioned waiting area, commercial outlets (restaurants and convenience store) and other facilities such as ATM machine.
+The terminal provides modern facilities such as air-conditioned waiting area, commercial outlets (restaurants and convenience store) and other facilities such as ATMs.
 They also has a separate bays for departures and arrivals, with departures on ground level and arrivals at Level 1.
 The local bus boarding area is also situated at level 1.

 In 2019, the ticketing system was also switched to Centralized Ticketing System to avoid touting and to standardize bus tickets used to board the bus.